zorael/kameloso/README.md

 #### Certain commands require higher permissions

 Some functionality, such as setting the channel title or currently played game, require credentials with the permissions of the channel owner.
-As such, if you want to use such commands you will need to generate OAuth access tokens for the main account (with `--set twitch.superKeygen`), much as you generated some for the bot account (with `--set twitch.keygen`).
+As such, if you want to use such commands you will need to generate OAuth access tokens for the main account separately, much as you generated some for the bot account.
 This will request keys from Twitch with more permissions, and the authorisation screen should reflect this.

 ```shell
 $ kameloso --set twitch.superKeygen
 ```

-> Note: Mind that need to be logged in as your main account while doing this, or the tokens will be ones for the wrong channel.
+> Note: Mind that you need to be logged in as your main account while doing this, or the tokens generated will be ones for the wrong channel.

 ## Further help